GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Details on Gradient-free Methods

-In lieu of final rewritten instructions for all the tasks used in~\citet{mishra2021reframing}, the rewriting process was done by the first three authors, after carefully studying the guidelines in the paper, in an iterative manner.
-The first iteration involved identifying all the suggestions (from (1)-(3)) that could be applied to the instructions for each task.
+\citet{mishra2021reframing} propose five broad suggestions to rewrite instructions described below: \begin{enumerate}[leftmargin=*,noitemsep,nolistsep] \item Specialized-Reframing: replacing generic, redundant text and describe the low-level task \item Pattern-Reframing: removing abstract details \item Itemized-Reframing: split paragraphs into bulleted lists and rewriting negative sentences (phrases like \emph{do not X}) as semantically equivalent positive instances (like \emph{do Y} instead) \item Decomposition-Reframing: break down tasks with multi-step reasoning into simpler tasks \item Restraining-Reframing: re-emphasizing constraints on output (label space for classification) \end{enumerate} In lieu of final rewritten instructions for our selected tasks, the rewriting process was done by the first three authors, after carefully studying the guidelines in the paper, in an iterative manner.
+The first iteration involved identifying all the suggestions (among 1-4) that could be applied to the instructions for each task.
 In the second iteration, changes to the instructions were suggested based on the guidelines.
 These changes were then reviewed by the other authors.
 Disagreements were resolved through detailed discussions until a consensus was reached in the third iteration.
-Including suggestion (4) was straightforward and did not require extensive discussions.
+Suggestion 5 is applicable for all tasks by adding an extra line that mentions the set of possible labels (like ``\texttt{expected output:} \emph{A/B}'' where \textit{A} and \textit{B} are the task labels) after the \texttt{input} portion of every data point.
+This was straightforward and did not require extensive discussions.
 The entire process was dedicated nearly $5$ hours of manual effort.

-We found suggestion (1) to be the most commonly applicable instruction, and can be applied to all instructions in our tasks.
-It is composed of two components, first, making references to the low-level patterns of the task and fixing grammatical errors, e.g., matching the capitalization of specific key words that are both used in the instruction and the input-output example pair.
-The second component is rephrasing abstract or vague phrases used in the instruction.
-Most of our discussions were focused on resolving disagreements in this second component.
-Suggestion (3) is replacing negative sentences with equivalent positive suggestions, and it is the second most common modification.
-This was followed by suggestion (2), i.e., itemization that was primarily useful for Task \texttt{019} since the original instruction was exceptionally long.
+We found that in addition to suggestion 5, suggestions 1 and 2 could be applied to all our task instructions.
+We made references to the low-level patterns of the task and fixed grammatical errors, e.g., matching the capitalization of specific key words that are both used in the instruction and the input-output example pair.
+Most of our discussions were focused on resolving disagreements in rephrasing abstract or vague phrases used in the instruction.
+Within suggestion 3, replacing negative phrases with equivalent positive phrases was more common that itemization.
+The latter was only useful for Task \texttt{019} for which the original instruction was exceptionally long.
+We did not feel the need to decompose any task and use suggestion 4.